hsisomap/hsisomap/README.md

 These general-purpose modules can be called as static library or used as source code.
 The commandline and GUI tool can also be used for general-purpose dimensionality reduction for data not limiting to hyperspectral imagery.
 The commandline tool implements a JSON based human-readable configuration.
 The GUI tool can be used to facilitate the configuration file generation and task execution.

 ## Architecture

+This section contains a brief description of the components of the project, and the modules of the hsisomap library, as well as some design goals.

 ### Components